yeojz/otplib/README.md

 ### In browser

-Compiled versions of the library are also available .
+Compiled versions of the library are also available, which can be useful for quick proof-of-concepts or even login implementations like  WhatsApp / Line etc.

 You'll need to add the following scripts to your code:

 ```html